Harika-SVL/Jenkins/notes.md

 ## Normal workflow for application deployments in Organisations

-* There are 3 major workflow's in which projects fit n :
+* There are 3 major workflow's in which projects fit-in :

    1. Virtual/Physical machine Deployment
    2. Infra Provisioning and Deployment